 We are particularly experienced in analysing financial records and protecting our clients commercial interests during the detention of the cash, which can cause significant disruption to businesses.

 If your cash has been seized, you have the right to apply for its return at anytime.
 Kenenth M Barrow & Co understand that being the subject of an investigation is a stressful time for our clients and choosing the right Lawyer is of paramount importance.
 We therefore offer free, no obligation consultations to discuss your case and provide preliminary advice.

-Please get in touch to speak to Mr Ravi Khosla.
+Please get in touch to speak to a member of our crime team.